-You're undoubtedly recovering today from excessive celebration of "National Ballpoint Pen Day."
+You've undoubtedly spent a June 11th in the past recovering from excessive celebration of "National Ballpoint Pen Day."
 Like most Americans, you probably overdid the June 10th observance of this special holiday by consuming one too many Black Cows (root beer floats for the uninitiated few) and iced teas that share their "national day" status with the ballpoint pen.

 For one reason, some argue the ballpoint pen was really invented by another guy frustrated in his work.
 John J. Loud was a leather tanner looking for a way to mark his leather for cutting that was less messy than a fountain pen.
 On October 30, 1888, he filed his patent for a pen that delivered ink by the same ball and socket mechanism.
 Hairsplitters will argue of course that Loud's pen was only a coarse precursor to the modern ballpoint and subject to some of the same failings shared by many other stabs at inventing the marketable modern ballpoint pen.